fxamacker/cbor/README.md

 See [Benchmarks for fxamacker/cbor](CBOR_BENCHMARKS.md).

+-->

 ## Fuzzing and Code Coverage

 __Over 375 tests__ must pass on 4 architectures before tagging a release.
 They include all RFC 7049 and RFC 8949 examples, bugs found by fuzzing, maliciously crafted CBOR data, and over 87 tests with malformed data.
 There's some overlap in the tests but it isn't a high priority to trim tests.

 __Code coverage__ must not fall below 95% when tagging a release.
 Code coverage is above 96% (`go test -cover`) for cbor v2.5 which is among the highest for codecs written in Go.

-__Coverage-guided fuzzing__ must pass 1+ billion execs using a large corpus before tagging a release.
-Fuzzing is usually continued after the release is tagged and is manually stopped after reaching 1-3 billion execs.
-Fuzzing uses a customized version of [dvyukov/go-fuzz](https://github.com/dvyukov/go-fuzz).
+__Coverage-guided fuzzing__ must pass billions of execs using a previously generated corpus before tagging a release.
+Fuzzing is usually continued after the release is tagged and is manually stopped after reaching several billion execs.
+Fuzzing is done using nonpublic code which may eventually get merged into this project.

 To prevent delays to release schedules, fuzzing is not restarted for a release if changes are limited to ci, docs, and comments.